foxkit-us/supergameherm/README.md

 little gain (see also: the use of complex data structures in supergameherm is relatively limited), and the lack of things such as restrict qualifiers.

-With this in mind, any C++ compiler worth anything should be able to compile supergameherm.
-We aim to avoid conflicts with C++ identifiers in our code to ensure compatibility with MSVC.
+With this in mind, although supergameherm is written in a subset of C11 (or a superset of C99, depending on your perspective), any C++ compiler worth anything should be able to compile supergameherm.
+We aim to avoid conflicts with C++ identifiers in our code to ensure compatibility with older MSVC.

 ## Does this work as a practical emulator?
 Not yet.
 There's no sound, and only limited graphics support.
 We're working on